Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 You can then graphically visualize your data layer, but also the data it contains.
 Take the time to familiarize yourself with your chosen GIS.

 * **Adding a background map**
-OrbisGIS/QGIS allow you to add an OSM background map.
+OrbisGIS/QGIS allow you to add an OSM background map : https://wiki.openstreetmap.org/wiki/QGIS

 * **Change colors**
 OrbisGIS/QGIS allow you to change layer colors (e.g. Surface_osm in green, Buildings_OSM in gray, ROADS in red).